vabbb/no-sleep/README.md

         srcIP, dstIP     string
         srcPort, dstPort uint16
         lastSeen         int64 // updated with the latest flowt.end uploaded
-        favorite         bool  /* defaults to false, can only be changed from the front-end*/
+        favorite         bool  // defaults to false, can only be changed from the front-end flows {
-        flows {
             mongo_flow_type,
             mongo_flow_type,